Tiny baby in Singapore, just 7.5 ounces at birth, goes home after 13 months in hospital

 “She was so small that even the calculation for the medication had to be down to the decimal points,” Ng said.

-Even diapers designed for premature babies were too big for Yu Xuan, staff told the Strait Times, so they would have to be cut down to size by nurses.
+Even diapers designed for premature babies were too big for Yu Xuan, staff told the Straits Times, so nurses would have to cut them to fit.

 Yu Xuan may be among the smallest babies at birth to have ever survived.
 According to the University of Iowa’s Tiniest Babies Registry, a record of the world’s smallest surviving babies, the current record is a girl who was born in San Diego in 2018 who weighed 8.6 ounces.
 That girl was nicknamed “Saybie” by staff.